Todd Gray (chef): TV appearances

 He was the host of an episode of Chefs A' Field and he was a guest in an episode of Tyler's Ultimate.
 In 2016 he was a contestant on Beat Bobby Flay, and lost to Flay in the second round.
 He was also on an episode of "Guy's Grocery Games".

+Awards and recognition

+Awards and recognition for Gray include: